 Shared characteristics and circumstances can be grouped into four broad categories:

-These categories may overlap and intersect.
-Individuals may experience multiple inequalities, which contributes considerably to increasing health inequalities.
+These categories may overlap and intersect which means that individuals may experience multiple inequalities at once, and this contributes considerably to increasing health inequalities.

 Socioeconomic groups and deprivation